malikrohail/refund-raider/README.md

 The strongest story is not “general automation platform.”
 It is “this app gets your refund case into motion fast, with real evidence.”

-## Related Docs

-- `REFUND_RAIDER_FINAL_PLAN.md`
-- `REFUND_RAIDER_ARCHITECTURE.md`
-- `HACKATHON_TICKETS.md`
-- `docs/submission/`

-## Status

-Refund Raider is an active hackathon build, not a polished production SaaS.
-The repo includes both live-service integrations and demo-safe fallbacks so the project can still be run and shown even when every provider is not wired up.